Top Tips for Cardstock Printing

 6. Does your printer support the weight/thickness of the paper you want to print?

-Printing on heavy, thick card stock paper can cause undesirable results.
+Printing cardstock that is very thick can cause undesirable results.
 The paper may jam inside the printer.
 The rollers that pull the paper along the printing path may leave impressions and marks on the paper.
 Paper that is light or thin may not be recognized inside the printer and might not print at all.
 But it is not the paper’s fault.

 The fact is, every printer has a maximum and minimum paper weight/thickness it will accommodate.
 It is important to find these specifications in your manual so that you can determine the range of paper weight designed to work with your printer.
 Finding out now will save time and money later.